Program Description

 Third Residency Year

-During the third year, the residents rotate through General Surgery, Trauma, Breast Surgery and Vascular Surgery.
 During this year, the residents are team leaders on some of their services and their surgical skills, knowledge and experience make them qualified to perform complex surgery under direct supervision.
 This is a challenging year as the residents ascend significantly in operative and perioperative responsibilities.
 Learning supervision of more junior members of the team, delegating tasks and monitoring their completion become key focal points during this crucial year.
 Since third year residents perform most of the operations, there is heavy emphasis on operative judgement and clinical skills.
+In addition, residents complete their endoscopy rotation during this year.

 Fourth Residency Year

-During the fourth year, the residents rotate through General Surgery, Trauma, Surgical Oncology and Minimally Invasive Surgery.
-We also have a Transplant surgery rotation at TMH in Houston.
-At this level, the residents are very comfortable and competent performing most major surgeries within our specialties under direct supervision, leading a team and being the highest level resident on call.
+At this level, the residents are very comfortable and competent performing most major surgeries within our specialties under direct supervision, leading a team and being the highest-level resident on call.
+In addition, residents will do a cardiothoracic surgery rotation.

 Fifth Residency Year

-During the cumulative fifth year, the residents rotate through the General Surgery services running the team, organizing and staffing the Chief Resident Clinic, attending to administrative duties, teaching, performing on the average 200-250 major cases and preparing to pass the American Board of Surgery written and oral exams.
+During the cumulative fifth year, the chief residents rotate through the General Surgery services running the team, attending to administrative duties, teaching, performing on the average 200-250 major cases and preparing to pass the American Board of Surgery written and oral exams.